 Misti Rice, Rochester Hills

-In 2020, Rice was appointed by Governor Gretchen Whitmer to the Michigan Women’s Commission and is the Past President of the board of directors for Women in Manufacturing Association (WiM) and First Vice Chair of the National Lieutenant Governors Association, Partners Program.
-Most recently she was named one of Crain’s Notable LGBTQ in Business for 2022.
+Misti was appointed to the Michigan Women’s Commission by Governor Gretchen Whitmer in 2020.
+She is Past President of the Women in Manufacturing Association (WiM) board, Past Chair of the National Lieutenant Governors Association Partners Program, and a 2022 Crain’s Notable LGBTQ in Business honoree.
+In 2024, she was inducted into the WiM Hall of Fame.

-Rice holds a juris doctor degree from the University of Tulsa, a master’s in public administration from the University of Oklahoma and a Bachelor of Arts from Northeastern State University.
+Misti holds a Juris Doctor from the University of Tulsa, a Master’s in Public Administration from the University of Oklahoma, and a Bachelor of Arts from Northeastern State University.
+Her career also includes political campaign management and teaching as an adjunct professor in history, political science, public administration, and public relations.